avrilcoghlan/LittleBookofRBioinformatics/src/chapter9.rst

      [7] "Gene Start (bp)"                   "Gene End (bp)"
      [9] "Strand"                            "Band"

-This gives us a very long list of 961 features in the human Ensembl data set that we can search for by querying the database, such as human genes, human transcripts (mRNAs), human peptides (proteins), chromosomes, GO (Gene Ontology) terms, and so on.
+This gives us a very long list of 292 features in the *Leishmania major* Ensembl data set that we can search for by querying the database, such as genes, transcripts (mRNAs), peptides (proteins), chromosomes, GO (Gene Ontology) terms, and so on.

-When you are performing a query on the Ensembl human data set using getBM(), you have to specify which of these features you want to retrieve.
-For example, you can see from the output of listAttributes() (see above) that one possible type of feature we can search for are human genes.
-To retrieve a list of all human genes from the human Ensembl data set, we just need to type:
+When you are performing a query on the Ensembl *Leishmania major* data set using getBM(), you have to specify which of these features you want to retrieve.
+For example, you can see from the output of listAttributes() (see above) that one possible type of feature we can search for are *Leishmania major* genes.
+To retrieve a list of all *Leishmania major* genes from the *Leishmania major* Ensembl data set, we just need to type:

 ::

-    > humgenes <- getBM(attributes = c("ensembl_gene_id"), mart=ensembl)
+    > leishmaniagenes <- getBM(attributes = c("ensembl_gene_id"), mart=ensemblleishmania)

-This returns a list variable *humgenes*, the first element of which is a vector containing the names of all human genes.
+This returns a list variable *leishmaniagenes*, the first element of which is a vector containing the names of all *Leishmania major* genes.
 Thus, to find the number of genes, and print out the names of the first ten genes stored in the vector, we can type:

 ::

-    > humgenenames <- humgenes[[1]] # Get the vector of the names of all human genes
+    > leishmaniagenenames <- leishmaniagenes[[1]] # Get the vector of the names of all L. major genes
-    > length(humgenenames)
+    > length(leishmaniagenenames)
-    [1] 51682
+    [1] 9379
-    > humgenenames[1:10]
+    > leishmaniagenenames[1:10]
-     [1] "ENSG00000000003" "ENSG00000000005" "ENSG00000000419" "ENSG00000000457"
-     [5] "ENSG00000000460" "ENSG00000000938" "ENSG00000000971" "ENSG00000001036"
-     [9] "ENSG00000001084" "ENSG00000001167"
+    [1] "LmjF.01.0010" "LmjF.01.0020" "LmjF.01.0030" "LmjF.01.0040" "LmjF.01.0050"
+    [6] "LmjF.01.0060" "LmjF.01.0070" "LmjF.01.0080" "LmjF.01.0090" "LmjF.01.0100"

-This tells us that there are 51,682 different human genes in the human Ensembl data set.
+This tells us that there are 9379 different *Leishmania major* genes in the *L. major* Ensembl data set.
 Note that this includes various types of genes including protein-coding genes (both "known" and "novel" genes, where the "novel" genes are gene predictions that don't have sequence similarity to any sequences in sequence databases), RNA genes, and pseudogenes.

-As mentioned above, the 51,682 different human genes in the human Ensembl data set probably include various classes of genes, such as protein-coding genes, RNA genes, or pseudogenes.
 What if we are only interested in protein-coding genes?
-If you look at the output of listAttributes(ensembl), you will see that one of the features is "gene\_biotype", which is tells us what sort of gene each gene is (eg. protein-coding, pseudogene, etc.):
+If you look at the output of listAttributes(ensemblleishmania), you will see that one of the features is "gene\_biotype", which is tells us what sort of gene each gene is (eg. protein-coding, pseudogene, etc.):

 ::

-    > humgenes2 <- getBM(attributes = c("ensembl_gene_id", "gene_biotype"), mart=ensembl)
+    > leishmaniagenes2 <- getBM(attributes = c("ensembl_gene_id", "gene_biotype"), mart=ensemblleishmania)

-In this case, the getBM() function will return a list variable *humgenes2*, the first element of which is a vector containing the names of all human genes, and the second of which is a vector containing the types of those genes:
+In this case, the getBM() function will return a list variable *leishmaniagenes2*, the first element of which is a vector containing the names of all *Leishmania major* genes, and the second of which is a vector containing the types of those genes:

 ::

-    > humgenenames2 <- humgenes2[[1]] # Get the vector of the names of all human genes
+    > leishmaniagenenames2 <- leishmaniagenes2[[1]] # Get the vector of the names of all L. major genes
-    > humgenebiotypes2 <- humgenes2[[2]] # Get the vector of the biotypes of all genes
+    > leishmaniagenebiotypes2 <- leishmaniagenes2[[2]] # Get the vector of the biotypes of all genes

 We can make a table of all the different types of genes using the table() function:

 ::

-    > table(humgenebiotypes2)
+    > table(leishmaniagenebiotypes2)

                IG_C_gene            IG_D_gene            IG_J_gene            IG_V_gene
                       21                   30                   93                  226
                  lincRNA                miRNA     miRNA_pseudogene             misc_RNA